18F/join.tts.gsa.gov/pages/positions/18F-executive-director.md

 ## Key Objectives

-### Objective #1: Determines 18F’s vision, strategic direction, objectives and goals — including the overall planning, management and direction of the program.
+### Objective #1: Determines 18F’s vision, strategic direction, objectives and goals, including the overall planning, management, execution, and direction of the program.

-- Develops, implements and oversees the system of performance measures that link operations to goals and objectives.
+- Ensures proper oversight and develops and implements a system for performance measures that link operations to goals and objectives, including overall cost recoverability.
-- Develops innovative approaches and innovative solutions to problems and opportunities associated with federal government digital service delivery.
+- Develops innovative approaches and alternative solutions to solve problems associated with digital services delivery within the federal government.
 - Serves as a top level advisor and consultant to the Deputy Commissioner, TTS and the GSA Administrator for the 18F program.
-- Provides advice and consultation to develop  policies, plans, and practices with the potential for government-wide impact.
+- Provides advice and consultation in the development of policies, plans, and practices that may result in government-wide impact.

 ### Objective #2: Builds and maintains effective internal and external working relationships to address issues of mutual interest with federal agencies, top agency management, municipal and state agencies, foreign governments, subject matter experts, industry and other high level officials across public, not-for-profit and private sectors.

-- Collaborates with the Office of Management and Budget (OMB), and a myriad of other federal agencies on relevant projects, policies, and initiatives.
-- Coordinates and conducts briefings and/or evaluation panel meetings comprised of officials from GSA and other agencies and departments in carrying out 18F’s strategy, planning and acquisition initiatives that have government-wide implications.
-- Markets the 18F program and associated projects to relevant audiences through speeches, presentations, articles for publication, newsletters, as well as online information sources; identifies, reviews and collaborates on articles for trade journals, scholarly journals and periodicals to highlight transformation and business performance across 18F and TTS.
+- Markets the 18F program and associated projects to appropriate audience through speeches, presentations, articles for publication, newsletters, as well as, computer based information sources; identifies, reviews and collaborates on articles for trade journals, scholarly journals and periodicals to highlight transformation and business performance across 18F and TTS.
-- Listens to clients, stakeholders, and the public in order to improve services and cultivate community involvement and support.
+- Builds a communication and relationship strategy on how best to engage with GSA officials and other agencies and departments in order to carry out 18F strategy, planning and acquisition initiatives that have government-wide implications.
+- Collaborates with federal agencies on relevant projects, policies, and initiatives.

 ### Objective #3: Provides executive leadership and EEO responsibility.